aashishGitHub/RAG-app/.github/instructions/JAVASCRIPT.instructions.md

 ## General Guidelines
 - Provide all reviews in German language
-- Always start your review with: "⚛️ JAVASCRIPT-ÜBERPRÜFUNG:"
+- Always start your review message with: "⚛️ JAVASCRIPT-ÜBERPRÜFUNG:"
 - Focus on code quality, performance, and best practices
 - Check for proper TypeScript typing
 - Ensure proper error handling
 - Review for security vulnerabilities
 - Check for accessibility compliance in React components
 - Validate proper state management patterns
-- End each review with: "[JS-ÜBERPRÜFUNG-ABGESCHLOSSEN]"
+- End each review message with: "[JS-ÜBERPRÜFUNG-ABGESCHLOSSEN]"

 ## Specific Areas to Review
 - Component structure and reusability